pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 ![Autopilot Configuration screen - Determine how often Autopilot runs on this site, and where successful updates are deployed.](../../../images/autopilot/autopilot-configuration-destination-frequency.png)

-Use the **Deployment Destination** dropdown menu to choose which environment Autopilot should deploy up to:
+1. Use the **Deployment Destination** dropdown menu to choose which environment Autopilot should deploy up to:

   - Dev
   - Test
   - Live

-Set the **Update Frequency** to schedule Autopilot to run:
+1. Set the **Update Frequency** to schedule Autopilot to run:

   - Never (Update Manually)
   - Weekly
   - Monthly

-Click **Save** to save the changes.
+1. Click **Save** to save the changes.

 ### Visual Test Screenshots

-Add pages to track for visual regression testing, along with a percent of acceptable change.
+You can add pages to track for visual regression testing, along with a percent of acceptable change.

 ![Autopilot Configuration - Visual Test Screenshots](../../../images/autopilot/autopilot-configuration-visual-test-screenshots.png)